rimutaka/posts/Covidpocalipse/covidpocalipse.md

 Modern [project and issue tracking systems](https://www.capterra.com/issue-tracking-software/) become the *"source of truth"*.
 Code repositories and shared online storage are collectors of *"output"* as well as *"work in progress"*.
 For example, you could see me editing this document live in Google Docs or committing code into GitHub.

-The biggest hurdle for managers is letting go of the [old ways](https://www.forbes.com/sites/markmurphy/2020/02/21/barclays-forced-to-stop-big-brother-employee-tracking-system-after-backlash/).
+The biggest hurdle for managers is letting go of their [old ways](https://www.forbes.com/sites/markmurphy/2020/02/21/barclays-forced-to-stop-big-brother-employee-tracking-system-after-backlash/).

 > How do you currently track projects?
 >